drummonds/fab_support/README.rst

 })
 ```

-Then the deployment by Pelican is pretty standardised eg build deploly and you have commands such as:
+Then the deployment by Pelican is pretty standardised eg build deploly and you have commands such as:a\ZQSQ\Z

 `fab localsite deploy`